albedosehen/surql/README.md

-# SurQL - Promise-Based SurrealDB Query Builder
+# SurQL - SurrealDB Query Builder

 [![JSR Version](https://img.shields.io/jsr/v/@albedosehen/surql)](https://jsr.io/@albedosehen/surql)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)](https://github.com/dotwin/dotwin)

-SurQL is a modern, type-safe query builder for SurrealDB designed for Deno.
-It provides a fluent interface for building complex queries using native JavaScript Promises, eliminating external dependencies while maintaining excellent developer experience.
+I built SurQL to be a modern, type-safe query builder for SurrealDB available for Deno.
+It provides a fluent interface for building complex queries using native TypeScript.
+It also aims to simplify client instantiation, ease data manipulation, and improve the security posture for developers and users using sanitization techniques.
+This library is designed to be used with Deno, leveraging its native Promise support and TypeScript capabilities.

+Don't know what SurrealDB is?
+[Learn more about the modern database here!](https://surrealdb.com/)

 ## ✨ Features

 ### Core Features

+- **Fluent Builder API**: Chainable methods for complex data operations
 - **Native Promises**: Built with standard JavaScript Promises - no external dependencies
 - **Deno First**: Designed specifically for Deno with proper import conventions
 - **Type Safe**: Full TypeScript support with generic types and strict typing